pulumi/registry/.github/pull_request_template.md

   - [ ] a copyable command for installing the resource plugin if necessary.
   - [ ] an example of configuring the provider with `pulumi config set`.
   - [ ] an example of configuring the provider with environment variables.
-- [ ] Someone from the @pulumi/ai team has reviewed the PR.
+- [ ] A CODEOWNER has reviewed the PR.
-- [ ] Someone from the @pulumi/docs team has reviewed all documentation.
+- [ ] A member of the @pulumi/docs team has reviewed all documentation.